 College and Chronic Illness: Professor Etiquette

-For freshman entering university and/or those of you with a new diagnosis of a chronic condition, the professor-student relationship takes on new importance.
-While you may have been able to escape getting to know your professor prior to illness, now it is pivotal that you create this relationship.
+For freshman entering university and/or those of you with a new diagnosis of a chronic condition, the professor-student relationship takes an entirely new importance.
+While you may have been able to escape getting to know your professors prior to illness, now it is pivotal that you create this relationship.

 - Office Hours.
 Know them, use them, and introduce yourself to your professors within the first week or two of the semester.
 Let them know you’ll be in contact with information from your school’s disability center, give them an idea of who you are, and tell them you look forward to speaking with them again shortly.
 Ultimately, you want them to remember who you are.

 - You are not required to disclose the nature of your condition.
-While you are required to disclose that you have one (and should through your school’s disability resource center, something I talk about here), you do no have to explain what your illness entails.
-If you feel comfortable doing so, however, giving your professor an idea of your lifestyle challenges (without being overwhelming or going into too much detail) will absolutely aid your professor in understanding.
-This may or may not encourage a rigid professor to be more accommodating.
+While you are required to disclose that you have one (and should via your school’s disability resource center, something I talk about here), you do not have to explain what your illness entails.

 - Show Your Appreciation.
-Always, always, always let helpful professors know how much their help is appreciated.
-Handwritten thank you notes are the perfect, personal way to give thanks.
+Always let professors know how much their help is appreciated.
+Handwritten thank-you notes are the perfect, personal way to say thanks.
 Don’t just send an email.

 Dealing with a professor who is not understanding is, unfortunately, not uncommon.
 Avoiding these professors is key.

 - Research your professors before you choose a class.
 Look up your professors on ratemyprofessor.com.
 Look for consistent reviews.
 There are always going to be students who didn’t try, didn’t attend lecture, and then blame the professor and write poor reviews.
 Disregard those sparse negative comments.
-You want to look for well written, understandable, consistent comments of negativity.
+You want to look for well written, understandable, consistent comments.

-If all else fails, consider dropping the class and taking it with another professor.
-Your education comes first.
+- If All Else Fails… consider dropping the class and taking it with another professor.
+Your education and well being come first.
 If that means waiting a semester to get an A in a class rather than an undeserved C/D/F, so be it.